gogins/csound-extended/README.md

-To build for Android on Linux for the first time, change to the `CsoundForAndroid` subdirectory of this repository and execute `fresh-build-android.sh`, which does the following:
+To build for Android on Linux for the first time, change to the `CsoundForAndroid` subdirectory of this repository and execute `bash fresh-build-android.sh`, which does the following:

 1. Execute `bash update-dependencies`.
 Do this periodically or whenever you think a dependency has changed.